szermatt/visual-replace/docs/source/usage.rst

 * `visual-replace-from-isearch` switches from an active isearch session to `visual-replace`, keeping the current search text and settings, such as regexp mode.
-This is meant to be called while isearch is in progress, and bound to :mode:`isearch-mode-map`.
+This is meant to be called while isearch is in progress, and bound to :code:`isearch-mode-map`.

 .. index::
    pair: command; visual-replace-toggle-regexp